BlaireLeone/bulma-clean-theme/resume-cv-page.md

 - **Academic Honors Program**

-  I was admitted to UCSC into the Academic Honors Program and maintained my position throughout university
+  I was admitted to UCSC into the Academic Honors Program and maintained my position throughout university.

 - **3.74 GPA**

-  I maintained above a 3.5 GPA and graduated with a 3.74 GPA
+  I maintained above a 3.5 GPA and graduated with a 3.74 GPA.

 - **2019 Dean's list**

-  I was listed on the 2019 Dean's list for excellence in maintaining high grades
+  I was listed on the 2019 Dean's list for excellence in maintaining high grades.

-​

 #### **Awards**